ZohaibSattarDataAI/CodeAlpha_DataScience/README.md

 # CodeAlpha_DataScience
-This is my internship Projects .
-The Internship offered by the CodeAlpha.
-This internship is about the Data Science Techniques
+This is my internship project.
+The Internship offered by CodeAlpha.
+This internship is about the Data Science Techniques Author - Zohaib Sattar